vincentIsGood/ChromeRemoteNetworkLogger/README.md

 ```

 The above shows all parameters which you can use.
 The only sidenote is that `CDP.Options` comes from library `chrome-remote-interface`.

+## Detect iframes / subframes
+Although it is configured that it will detect iframes on `pageload`.
+However, for frames created dynamically
+while using a web application `captureIframeNetworkTraffic`, you are required to spam `detectframes` command
+when you are sure a new iframe is created.